rlipsc/polymorph/README.md

 Polymorph is a very thin layer over simple list processing, and the order of memory accesses is (currently) up to the user to manage.
 Future version may ameliorate this by optimising the insertion points of new rows, for now, high performance applications may find it useful to understand how systems execute with respect to memory access.

-Systems have no overhead to iterate, but each component is accessed via an (index) indirection.
-If the source component data is in the cache and systems access this data in a forward access pattern, this has little performance impact.
+Systems have no overhead to iterate, but each (non-[owned](#owned-components-and-removing-indirection)) component is accessed via an index indirection to a list of structures.
+This format can be cache efficient for systems that access all the fields in the component, but can be less so when components contain large and seldom accessed fields, as this unused data may be pulled from RAM and fill the cache only to be skipped over by systems.

+The key to high performance is to fully utilise the instruction and data cache within the CPU, fetching memory from RAM only when necessary.
+Components that are processed often should therefore be designed to hold the minimum reasonable data required for associated system tasks.

 When a system's indirections are skipping backwards or far forwards in memory, performance will degrade as the CPU cache cannot be effectively used.